Adventive, Established and Native Species

 These are all in contrast with the native species.

 When I first started recording inconspicuous ladybird species in gardens on the northern edge of London, I was surprised by which species I was recording.
-I quickly started finding Red-flanked Ladybird and Round-keeled Ladybird in larger numbers than I would have expected for species described as scarce.
+I quickly started finding Red-flanked Ladybird and Epaulet Ladybird in larger numbers than I would have expected for species described as scarce.

 I was also confused by the lack of commoner species, such as Red-patched and Angle-spot Ladybirds when I started sweep netting in my local grassland habitats.